ebihara99999/code_keeper/README.md

 Mesuring metrics leads to keep codebase simple and clean, and I name the gem CodeKeeper.

 Now CodeKeeper supports the cyclomatic complexity of a file, the ABC software metric of a file, and class length.
-The scores are output to stdout.
+The scores are output to stdout of a json or csv format.

 ## Installation